hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/setup-consul-workspace.md

 you.
 These correspond with the variables in [`variables.tf`](https://github.com/hashicorp/learn-terraform-pipelines-consul/blob/master/variables.tf).

-Verify that these variables are set correctly before moving on.

 #### Terraform Variables

+- **organization** - Organization of workspace that created the Kubernetes cluster<br/>
+  This will be set to `infrastructure-pipelines-workshop`.
 - **namespace** — Kubernetes namespace to deploy the Consul Helm chart<br/>
   This will be set to `hashicorp-learn`.
 You will use this to access your Consul and Vault instances later.
-- **organization** - Organization of workspace that created the Kubernetes cluster<br/>
-  This will be set to `infrastructure-pipelines-workshop`.
 - **release_name** — Helm Release name for Consul chart<br/>
   This will be set to `hashicorp-learn`.
 Your Vault pods will start with this release name.